Individual, Group, & Family Therapy

 Reasons to Seek Group Counseling

 In group therapy, a client discusses their problems with unrelated individuals who will also share their experiences.
 With this therapy, each client learns something from the other clients.
 An important aspect of these meetings is that clients must maintain confidentiality to protect identities along with what is discussed during the therapeutic sessions.
 Some of the reasons why clients participate in group therapy include:

-Each group therapy session at our facility is supervised by a trained counselor or psychiatrist.
+Each group therapy session at our facility is supervised by a trained mental health counselor.

 What Is Family Therapy?

-Family therapy is appropriate for parents and children who have experience divorce, death, financial hardship, abuse, or addiction.
+Family therapy is appropriate for parents and children who have experienced divorce, death, financial hardship, abuse, or addiction.
 In some cases, a family must learn how to cope with the challenges of caring for an elderly relative with dementia or a child with a severe developmental disability.
-Family may also seek counseling to better communication among members, or to help parents implement effective child behavior plans.
+Families may also seek counseling to better communication among members, or to help parents implement effective child behavior plans.